fib-app

 skip skip records

-option, you can specify the number of records to skip, to achieve flip effect.
+the option, you can skip the specified number of records to achieve the effect of page turning.

 1curl -X GET http://localhost/1.0/person?skip=100

-option, you can limit the number of records returned, limit
+the option, you can limit the number of records returned. limit

 1curl -X GET http://localhost/1.0/person?limit=100